-COURSE REQUI REMENTS 48 credits

-Foundation Courses 21 credits
+Found 21 credits

-CPS 503 Applied Research Methods 3
+CPS 503 Applied Research Methods

-CPS 730 Theories of Personality and Therapy 3
+CPS 730 Theories of Personality and Therapy

-CPS 733 Introduction to Counseling 3
+CPS 733 Introduction to Counseling

-CPS 736 Legal and Ethical Issues in Counseling 3 3 3 3 3
+CPS 736 Legal and Ethical Issues in Counseling

-CPS 745 Abnormal Psychology 3
+CPS 745 Abnormal Psychology

-CPS 746 Human Sexuality Counseling 3
+CPS /46 Human Sexuality Counseling

-CPS 760 Multicultural Counseling 3
+CPS 760 Multicultural Counseling

-Specialization 18 credits
+Special ization 18 credits

-CPS 740 Introduction to Family Therapy and Evaluation 3
+CPS 740 Introduction to Family Therapy and Evaluation

-CPS 741 Transitions in Family Life 3
+CPS 741 Transitions in Family Life

-CPS 742 Intermediate Family Therapy 3 3 3 3 3
+CPS 742 Intermediate Family Therapy

-CPS 743 Theory and Practice of Counseling Couples 3
+CPS 743 Theory and Practice of Counseling Couples

-CPS 792 Field Experience I 3
+CPS 792 Field Experience I

-CPS 793 Field Experience II 3
+CPS 793 Field Experience II

+Elective

-Electives 9 credits
+9 credits

-Three courses cho osen from the following:
+Three co ourses cho osen from the following:

-CPS 663 Occupational and Educational Principles of Guidance 3
+CPS 663 Occupational and Educational Principles of Guidance

-CPS 734 Therapeutic Issues of Infancy and Childhood 3
+CPS 734 Therapeutic Issues of Infancy and Childhood

-CPS 735 Group Therapy 3
+CPS 735 Group Therapy

-CPS 737 Therapeutic Issues of Adolescence 3
+CPS 737 Therapeutic Issues of Adolescence

-CPS 739 Therapeutic Issues of Aging 3
+CPS 739 Therapeutic Issues of Aging

-CPS 744 Substance Abuse and the Family 3
+CPS 744 Substance Abuse and the Family

-CPS 747 Individual Assessment and Treatment Planning 3
+CPS 747 Individual Assessment and Treatment Planning

-CPS 749 Intermediate Counseling 3 3 3 3 3 3 3 3 3 3 3 3
+CPS 749 Intermediate Counseling

-CPS 750 Introduction to Community Consultation 3
+CPS 750 Introduction to Community Consultation credits ion

-CPS 752 Selected Topics in Psychotherapy 3

-Other courses may be taken as electives with the approval of the Program Coordinator.
+Other courses may be taken as electives with the approval of the Program Director.
+Students are advised to consult with the Program Director as to which electives are required by the state of Florida for the licensure process.

-Program Student Learning Outcomes: A Marriage and Family Therapy program candidate will:
+Program Outcomes: A Marriage and Family Therapy program candidate will: